 Federal and state aid, including work-study, loan programs, and New York State Tuition Assistance, is administered by the Financial Aid Office.
 In all cases, federal and state aid is based solely on financial need.
 Applications are made through the Financial Aid Office annually.

-Institutional aid, including graduate teaching fellowships, graduate assistantships, MAGNET fellowships, university fellowships, and named fellowships, is awarded to students based primarily on merit, though need is taken into consideration.
+Institutional aid, including graduate teaching fellowships, graduate assistantships, Provost Enhancement Fellowships, university fellowships, and named fellowships, is awarded to students based primarily on merit, though need is taken into consideration.
 Entering students are automatically considered for these awards.
 Current students apply through the History Program in the spring of each academic year by filling out an application.

 For more information, please visit the Financial Aid website.

 CUNY part-time adjunct teaching positions are available for advanced students.
 Only students who have completed their first year of coursework are eligible for such assignments.
-Students should inquire about the availability of courses at individual CUNY campusese.
-They apply for these teaching positions in the spring of each academic year.
+Students should inquire about the availability of courses at individual CUNY campuses.

 There are a variety of outside awards and assistantships available to Graduate Center Ph.D. students in history.
 Students have, in the recent past, worked as research assistants for the Humanities Center, the Gotham Center, the Center for Media and Learning/American Social History Project, the Center for the Study of Philanthropy, the LaGuardia/Wagner Archives, the Social Science Research Council, the New-York Historical Society, the Rockefeller Foundation, and New York City-based research institutes, media firms, independent scholars and writers.